SAXOPHONE

 JAZZ SAXOPHONE

-Applicants to the Jazz Studies degree should
+Undergraduate applicants to the Jazz Studies

-melody, and then improvise a solo for 3-4 choruses over the chord changes.
-The
+the melody, and then improvise a solo for 3-4 choruses over the chord changes.

-ballad.
+a ballad.
 To play these three pieces, you should bring some play-along CDs with

 you.
-We will provide a stereo
+We will provide a stereo sound

-help you to play a better audition.
+play a better audition.
+Excellent jazz

-Can't Get Started, Have You Met
+Dolphin Street, I Can't Get Started, Have You Met Miss Jones,

-Things You Are, and Invitation.
+Are, and Invitation.

 Alternatively, you can play two jazz tunes